isabelc/Comment-Notifier-No-Spammers/readme.txt

 == Changelog ==

+= 1.5.6 =
+* New - Added option to delete all plugin data on uninstall.
+Enabling this option will delete the subscriber list and their subscriptions when the plugin is deleted.
+* Tweak - Added compatibility with more themes.
+Use comment_form_after_fields hook instead of comment_form_submit_field hook to show the checkbox.

 = 1.5.5 =
 * Fix - If comment moderation was NOT enabled, subscribers were not properly subscribed in version 1.5.4.
 The problem was due to trying out the new $commentdata argument, which was added in WP 4.5.
 This issue has been fixed by reverting the use of the $commentdata arg.
 * Fix - Removed 2nd argument from comment_form_submit_field filter.